Organizational transformation is impossible… or not?

 What do you do with this as an organization?

 At Minkowski we are strong believers that everything can be changed.
 We are in the business of organizational transformation after all.
-But we also believe that you need more than just the believers in an organization to make any change sustain for the future.
-The ‘non believers’ are part of your culture and play a very important role when it comes to applying future possibilities to your organization.
-And of course, it is not that the non believers don’t have a perspective on the future it is just different from yours.
+But we also believe that you need more than just the believers to make any change sustain for the future.
+The ‘non believers’ are part of your culture and play a very important role concerning applying future possibilities to your organization.
+And of course, it is not that the non believers don’t have a perspective on the future – it is just different from yours.

-In our sessions we help groups to formulate their reasoning on the future perspective they have using the Wheel of Reasoning.
+In our sessions we help groups to formulate the reasoning on their future perspective using the Wheel of Reasoning.
 This tool helps you to articulate your position on the future in a logic structure.
 The opposites as described above then form the outer limits of the cone of possibility that maps all the possibilities you have as an organization in the future.
-There is no single truth for your future, so it is much better if you hold these two opposing positions of the future as possible so that you will be able to adapt (in the present).
+There is no single truth for your future.
+Thus, it is much better if you hold these opposing positions of the future as possibilities, to enable you to adapt (in the present).

 What do you do with this as an individual?

 More importantly the question is what do you do with this understanding as an (professional) individual?
 First off: you have to allow yourself to step into the shoes of your conversation partner.
 Don’t try to convince him or her of your opinion, but rather try to understand the other persons position.
 You can do this in two ways:

 - Keep asking why; not to be obnoxious, but just to dig a little deeper into the argument.
 It is likely that this will give you great insight on what some thresholds are that you have to overcome.
 Or it can greatly inspire you with some triggers and new ideas for your own future.
 When the answer you get is: ‘that’s how things are’ you can always slightly shift to: ‘since when has this been the case?’